Clubs & Organizations

 Classroom education is a priority in your career, but your learning experience does not stop there.
 Making time to become an active part of campus life will help you get the maximum out of your college experience.

 Below is a listing of current clubs and organizations and the advisors you can contact to become involved.
-To begin a new club or organization, contact the Student Services Coordinator Jennifer Hass in the Student Serivces Office at (715) 735-4303.
+To begin a new club or organization, contact the Senior Student Affairs Coordinator Jennifer Hass in the Student Affairs Office at (715) 735-4300 ext.
+4303.

 Anthropology and Sociology Club